Photographed near Twin Falls, Newfoundland and Labrador, Canada, September 1968, from Bert Lambert

 On September 24, 1954, this DC-4 was bought by Airplane Enterprises who sold it to the Venezuelan airline AVENSA (Aerovias Venezolanas Sociedad Anonima) in October 1954 and registered it YV-C-AVH.
 Three months later, the US charter company Resort Airlines of Washington, D.C., purchased the aircraft and registered it N75298.
 World Airways, a supplemental carrier, leased this DC-4 between July 1, 1960 and June 27, 1961.
 In May 1962, the British company Channel Air Bridge bought the aircraft and registered it G-ARZV.

 Aviation Traders converted the DC-4 to an ATL-98 c/n 6 and it made its first flight on December 21, 1962.
 The aircraft was sold to Ireland's Aer Lingus Teoranta on Feburary 28, 1963, registered EI-AMP, and named "Ailbhe" (St. Albert).
 Aer Lingus purchased three ATL-98s because tourists between the UK and Ireland wanted to take their cars with them on vacation (holiday) and there were no roll-on roll-off ships.
-These ships were introduced in 1966 and Aer Lingus eventually sold all three, this one to Canada's Eastern Provincial Airways (EPA) of Gander, Newfoundland, in February 1968.
+These ships were introduced in 1966 and Aer Lingus eventually sold all three, this one to Canada's Eastern Provincial Airways (EPA) of Gander, Newfoundland and Labrador, in February 1968.
 As described below, the aircraft crashed on an approach to Twin Falls on September 28, 1968."

 04/30/2006.
 Remarks by Tony Avis